niksu/pax/API.md

 The code for this is in [Pax.cs](Pax.cs), in the class called `Frontend`.
 You can interact with this in two ways:
 * providing switches to the tool, to control its appearance perhaps, as if it was called from the command line.
-* terminating the Frontend, for batch processes for example, by calling `Frontend.shutdown ()`.
+* terminating the Frontend, for batch processes for example, by calling [Frontend.shutdown](https://github.com/niksu/pax/blob/6cffc3edd2741896a068d7832a2b1d39a29589af/Pax.cs#L395).

 ### FIXME: Versioning